2022-2026 electoral district map

 Features of the district

 This district located to the north-east of the City of Adelaide consists largely of residential suburbs.
-Its southern boundary is defined by the River Torrens / Karrawirra Parri.
+Most of its southern boundary is defined by the River Torrens / Karrawirra Parri.

-Torrens includes the suburbs of Dernancourt, Gilles Plains, Greenacres, Hampstead Gardens, Hillcrest, Holden Hill, Klemzig, Manningham, Oakden, Vale Park and Windsor Gardens.
+Torrens includes the suburbs of Gilles Plains, Greenacres, Hampstead Gardens, Hillcrest, Holden Hill, Klemzig, Manningham, Oakden, Vale Park, Valley View and Windsor Gardens.

 Representation and results

 |Dana Wortley||ALP||2014 –|

 |Herbert L. Baldock||ALP||1944 – 1947|

 |John L. Travers||LCL||1956 – 1977|